Neutron Network

 Type drivers represent type-specific network states and support local, flat, vlan, gre, and vxlan network types.
 Mechanism drivers take information from the type driver and ensure its implementation correctly.

 There are agent-based, controller-based, and Top-of-Rack models of the mechanism driver.
-The L2 population, Open vSwitch, and Linux bridge are the most popular.
+The most popular are the L2 population, Open vSwitch, and Linux bridge.
 In addition, the mechanism driver arena is a popular space for vendors’ products.

 Linux Namespaces